Skip to main content

 Federal law fixed this with two protections: the Community Spouse Resource Allowance (CSRA) on the asset side, and the Minimum Monthly Maintenance Needs Allowance (MMMNA) on the income side.
 California implements both, within federal minimums and maximums.

-How the CSRA works (and why it’s mostly moot in California now)
+How the CSRA works (and why it matters again in California)

 The CSRA is the dollar amount of countable assets the community spouse may keep while the institutionalized spouse qualifies for Medi-Cal nursing-home coverage.
 Federal law sets a floor and a ceiling, both adjusted annually by CMS.
 States pick a level within the federal band; some states allow the community spouse to keep only the federal minimum, others up to the federal maximum.
 California historically used the federal maximum, the most generous option.